mantidproject/documents/Design/Workbench/design-workbench.md

 The intention is that the workbench be comprised, as much as possible and sensible, of reusable widgets.
 These widgets will live in a new `mantidqt.widgets` subpackage (see [layout](design-layout.md) for it's layout within the rest of the source code).
 Other packages should be able reuse these widgets so they must not make an assumption about their running environment.

 The current list of widgets contained within the existing [widgets][mantidwidgets] library will be resued where appropriate.
-Some more commonly used widgets shall we supplemeted with tests using the Qt Test framework rather than writing them from scratch.
+Some more commonly used widgets shall be supplemeted with tests using the Qt Test framework rather than writing them from scratch.
 A notable exception to this list would be the new variable explorer.
 As this is significantly different to the current workspace list view it would be better implemented from scratch.